Darshan231990/PWAgents/README.md

         });
       });

-Vision / Next Steps
+### Vision / Next Steps

-Auto-selector extraction from snapshot
+- Auto-selector extraction from snapshot
-Deep DOM crawling
+- Deep DOM crawling
-Multi-step flows
+- Multi-step flows
-Auto-locators (like PW Agents)
+- Auto-locators (like PW Agents)

-Next Steps:-
-Vercel UI panel for Planner & Generator
+- Vercel UI panel for Planner & Generator
-Hybrid mode: Local LLM + OpenAI toggle
+- Hybrid mode: Local LLM + OpenAI toggle
-Plugin support for custom tools
+- Plugin support for custom tools

-Why PWAgents Is Special
+### Why PWAgents Is Special

-This is one of the first fully local, AI-driven testing agents with:
+- This is one of the first fully local, AI-driven testing agents with:
-No cloud dependency
+- No cloud dependency
-No API key requirement
+- No API key requirement
-Unlimited usage
+- Unlimited usage
-Extensible tool ecosystem
+- Extensible tool ecosystem
-Compatible with any website
+- Compatible with any website
-It replicates Playwright’s Agent but experience—locally.
+- It replicates Playwright’s Agent but experience—locally.